onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 ONAP defines an external network in relation to the VNF and not with regard to the Network Cloud site.
-External networks may also be referred to as “inter-VNF” networks.
+External networks may also be referred to as "inter-VNF" networks.
 An external network must connect VMs in a VNF to VMs in another VNF or an external gateway or external router.

 An External Network may be a Neutron Network or a Contrail Network.

-R-16968 A VNF’s Heat Orchestration Templates **MUST NOT** include heat resources to create external networks.
+R-16968 A VNF's Heat Orchestration Templates **MUST NOT** include heat resources to create external networks.

 External networks must be orchestrated separately, independent of the VNF.